AnkurMali/ankurmali.github.io/_pages/about.md

 ## Notes to Prospective Students:
-  * **Job Opening**: I am looking for a new Ph.D. student to begin in Spring/Fall 2023.
+  * **Job Opening**: I am looking for a new Ph.D. student to begin in Fall 2026.
 All emails should have the title: Ph.D.
-Spring/Fall 2023.
+Fall 2026.
 In brief words, Please provide details about why you wish to join our lab and what topics you wish to work on/explore.
-Please refer to [instructions](https://tkai-lab.github.io/Student_Instructions/) prior contacting me.
+Please refer to [instructions](https://tkai-lab-mali.github.io/join/) prior to contacting me.
   * Students at USF interested in doing an Independent Study or Master's thesis (seeking me as advisor) should also provide all the details highlighted above.

 ## Recent News
-  * For recent News, please follow the lab-webpage.
+  * For recent News(since Oct 2022 - Now), please follow the new lab webpage.
   * Sept 2022: I will be giving a talk on Provable stability of Neural State Turing Machine at **RIT**
   * Sept 2022: I will be giving a talk on Provable stability of Neural State Turing Machine at **AI+X** Seminar at USF
   * Sept 2022: One paper accepted in **NeurIPS-22**